-The company's available funds and equity as of December 31, 2021 do not cover the liquidity needed to conduct the identified possible activities for the next 12 months.
-In light of this situation, work is underway to identify potential financing alternatives and a decision on a rights issue will be made at the Extraordinary General Meeting on March 1, 2022.
-The Board's assessment is that conditions are good for obtaining the financing necessary to ensure continued operations for the next 12 months.
+The Board of Directors believes that the company's available funds and equity as of March 31, 2022 are sufficient to cover the liquidity needed to conduct the identified possible activities for the next 12 months.
 Otherwise, the company has the option of re-prioritizing its operations and adjusting its costs and expenses, based on the capital available in the company.